scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 ### Create a plotter to display 3D visualisation of data from Iris

 There are many keywords available to the [`PolyData.plot()` method](https://docs.pyvista.org/api/plotting/_autosummary/pyvista.plot.html).
-But to achieve finer control we chose different way: Creating a GeoVista/PyVista `Plotter` object, and deal with that directly.
+But to achieve finer control we chose different way: Creating a GeoVista/PyVista `Plotter` object.
 The full process for this involves a few steps:

 #### Create a pyvista.Plotter